SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Updating_sbnd_data.md

-Current version can be updated(#Current-version-can-be-updated)
+Current version can be updated
 --------------------------------------------------------------------------------

 -   If new files or directories need to be added the current version can